 Abingdon Simply Test – Iron is used for the convenient and straightforward self-testing of ferritin at home.
 Testing for ferritin is widely used in the medical profession to understand iron stores in blood.

 This iron test produces results in minutes from a small fingerpick of blood.
 The user steps are extremely easy, making the test ideal for regular testing at home.
 All components are provided.
 Clear instructions guide you through the testing process.

-Consult a doctor if you get a negative result or if have any concerns about low ferritin or iron deficiency.
+Consult a doctor if the result indicates ferritin levels are abnormal or you have any concerns regarding low ferritin or iron deficiency.